Savvythelegend/PGDocs/docs/kubernetes_upgrade.md

 local to the Kubernetes worker node running the PostgreSQL database.
 Node-local storage, or simply *local storage*, is employed to enhance performance.

-!!!
-Note
+:::note
-    If your database files reside on shared storage accessible over the network, the default self-healing behavior of the operator can efficiently handle scenarios where volumes are reused by pods on different nodes after a drain operation.
+If your database files reside on shared storage accessible over the
+    network, the default self-healing behavior of the operator can efficiently handle scenarios where volumes are reused by pods on different nodes after a drain operation.
 In such cases, you can skip the remaining sections of this